How Much Can a Landlord Raise Rent in California

 That means that in most instances, landlords will only have the ability to raise the rent once every year if the lease period is that long.
 But, even if the lease period is shorter, landlords can only increase the rent twice per year in properties subject to rent control laws.

-How Much Notice Period is Required When Raising the Rent in California?
+How Much Notice Is Required When Raising the Rent in California?

-The amount of notice landlords must provide depends on several factors.
+When serving a rent increase notice in California landlords are required to give a between 30 and 90 days advanced notice to tenants.
+The precise amount of notice landlords must provide depends on several factors.
 For rent increases over 10%, landlords are required to give the tenants at least 90 days' notice.
 For all rent increases under 10%, landlords must provide 60 days' notice if the tenant has lived in the unit for more than a year.
 For tenants who have lived in the building for less than one year, 30 days notice is required.

 Cities in California with Additional Rent Control